jrhcodes/2023-08-BAE-FS.MarsRoverV1/README.md

 # What I didn't have time for
 - Refactoring the may app into a main app class and utility classes for most side functionality.
+  - I have created shells for these in the project folder:
+    -   MarsRoverAppUI: into which I would move all the swing stuff - possibly migrate it to JavaFX.
+      - I have never created a GUI project in Java and found Swing first - then JavaFX.
+I tried installing JavaFX and then decided I had already gone too far with Swing, so left it as-is.
+      -
+    - MarsRoverMissionLoader which contain everything to do with loading the mission file
+      - I'd also separate out the execution of missions from the loading.
+Currently, rovers execute their mission as soon as the parameters are set in the constructor, I'd add a separate executeMission method, only.
+  - Use this refactoring to create a separate MarsRoverConsoleApp using existing functionality
+  - It would also make testing much easier
+- The app has minimal error checking atm on, loaded data - I'd add a lot more.

 # Future expansions:
 ## give the Plateaus class a height map and obstacles